-How does HealthCare Partners Nevada support managed care?
+How does Intermountain Healthcare, formerly HealthCare Partners Nevada, support managed care?

-An Intermountain Healthcare company, HealthCare Partners Nevada has a network of nearly 300 primary care providers and more than 1,500 specialists.
+Intermountain Healthcare has a network of nearly 300 primary care providers and more than 1,500 specialists.
 With medical clinics and specialty care affiliates throughout Southern Nevada, we provide patient-centered, comprehensive primary care, specialty care and urgent care services.
-In addition, for patients age 65+ and enrolled in certain Medicare Advantage plans, our myGeneration Senior Clinics offer senior-focused healthcare at over 27 convenient locations.
+In addition, for patients age 65+ and enrolled in certain Medicare Advantage plans, our myGeneration Senior Clinics offer senior-focused healthcare at nearly 30 convenient locations.

 See how myGeneration Senior Clinics and managed care help make for a healthier you.
 Call us at 702-852-9000.